 Smart serum indeed.
 This targeted treatment works to address the damage unique to your skin.
-Ascorbyl glucoside is one of the top ingredients, helping to both brighten and fade dark spots, while peptides promise to minimize the look of fine lines and wrinkles.
+Ascorbyl glucoside is one of the top ingredients, meant to help both brighten and fade dark spots, while peptides promise to minimize the look of fine lines and wrinkles.
 "It's a potent serum that visibly improves major signs of aging," says Solomon.

 A rich and creamy moisturizer, this PM powerhouse promises to boost your skin's own natural reparative processes overnight.
 One of Solomon's go-tos, it touts not only ascorbyl glucoside, but vitamins A and E as well, two other VIP vitamins known for their anti-aging and antioxidant effects.